 What is Collaboration?

 Collaboration is more about idea-sharing and problem-solving.
 People come together to think through challenges, contribute different viewpoints, and find new solutions.
 Unlike teamwork, roles aren’t always fixed, and ideas can come from anyone.
+It’s a go-to approach when the plan isn’t set in stone and you’re figuring things out as you go.
+This shows clearly how is collaboration different from teamwork, especially in uncertain or creative environments.

 Collaboration often includes: